Agricultural steam power

 The Ransomes, Sims & Jefferies portable steam engine and some of its distinctive features

-A colour photograph of a Ramsomes, Sims & Jefferies steam gauge, with a maximum level of 200, National Museum of Australia
+Ramsomes, Sims & Jefferies steam gauge, with a maximum level of 200

-A colour photograph showing part of the top of a steam engine, including the serial plate and governor, National Museum of Australia
+Part of the top of a steam engine, including the serial plate and governor

-A colour photograph of the engine's large flywheel, attached by a belt to a smaller pulley below, National Museum of Australia
+The engine's large flywheel, attached by a belt to a smaller pulley below

-A colour photograph showing the back of the engine, showing the large firebox, valves and gauges, National Museum of Australia
+The back of the engine, showing the large firebox, valves and gauges

 This engine was made by Ransomes, Sims & Jefferies at its Orwell Works in Ipswich, England, in 1905.
 Ransomes portable engines became an important part of the company’s international sales, with exports to developing industries in Australia, Russia, India and South America.
 Ransomes developed a number of models with larger boilers and fireboxes to handle a variety of fuels including straw, peat and sawdust.
 The engines were designed to a measure of nominal horse power, or NHP, so that farmers could easily choose the model to suit their needs.